WestfW/SAMD10-experiments/README.md

 In this case, we set up the 96MHz core clock, divided by 6 to yield a 16MHz RTC clock input, and then use the RTC prescaler to divide that down to 1MHz.

-Note that the SAMD1x RTC is significantly different than the RTC in other Atmel ARM chips.
-Specifically, in most chips, the RTC can only be driven from one of the low-speed (32kHz) clocks, rather than from a GCLK.
+ Note that the RTC is different across different SAM parts - on some parts (SAMC and SAMD5x in particular), the RTC can only be clocked by a dedicated 32kHz oscillator, while on SAMD10 and SAMD21 it can be clocked by any GCLK.  (presumably a dedicated low-frequency clock allows for lower-power sleep modes.)

 http://www.avrfreaks.net/forum/samd10-rtc